 Bombas Socks – Customers as Brand Advocates

-Studies continue to show that Millennials are brand loyal.
+Studies continue to show that the Millennial consumer is brand loyal.
 Once they have committed to a brand, they become dedicated buyers, often to the point where they advocate on its’ behalf.
 And 89% of millennials trust recommendations from family, friends and peers more than claims from the brand itself.

 Can companies copy this philosophy, brand themselves as socially responsible, drive profits and still develop brand advocates?

 Think about Bombas socks – Bombas is a sock manufacturer that follows a one-for-one business model similar to Toms Shoes.
 For each pair of socks purchased from Bombas, a pair is donated to the homeless.
 Since launching in 2013, the company has donated over 16 million pairs of socks to homeless shelters.

 An Example of a Brand Advocate